 Mr. Dortch earned his undergraduate degree at Wake Forest University, where he received a BS in Business and earned a BA in History.
 Bob graduated cum laude from Campbell University School of Law in 1983, where he was the editor-in-chief of the Law Review.
-Upon graduation, he was a law clerk for United States Magistrate Judge, Russell Eliason.
+Upon graduation, he was a law clerk for a United States Magistrate Judge.

-Bob has been actively involved with the leadership of the Mecklenburg County Bar for several years.
-He was a long standing member of the Mecklenburg County Bar Grievance Committee, which he chaired for four years.
-He subsequently was the chair of the Mecklenburg County Bar’s Unauthorized Practice of Law Committee and co-chair of the MCB’s Strategic Planning Committee.
-Bob was a member of the MCB’s Board of Directors for several years and was honored to be elected President of the Mecklenburg County Bar for 2011-12.
+Bob has been actively involved with the leadership of the Mecklenburg County Bar for many years.
+Bob was a long-standing member of the Mecklenburg County Bar Grievance Committee, which he chaired for four years.
+He subsequently was the chair of the Mecklenburg County Bar’s Unauthorized Practice of Law Committee.
+He then went on to co-chair the MCB’s Strategic Planning Committee for two years.
+Bob has been an officer on the Bar’s Executive Committee for several years and was honored to be elected President of the Mecklenburg County Bar in May 2011.
 He was previously a member of the Litigation Section Council of the North Carolina Bar Association.
-Bob was also a member of the Board of Directors for Legal Services of Southern Piedmont.

 Wake Forest University (1980) – BS Business, BA History

 Campbell University School of Law (1983) – JD Cum Laude, Law Review Editor-in-Chief